 2.3 Energy Delivery.
 When we are supplying the energy for an Account ourselves or through an Affiliate, such energy will be delivered and received in accordance with this section.
 We will cause the energy to be delivered to the applicable Utility or ISO at any point of interconnection between the applicable third party transmission systems and those of the Utility or ISO (the "Delivery Point"), at our sole cost and expense.
 Each Utility will be responsible for receiving the energy and distributing it to the Accounts.
 Therefore, as between us, we will be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the energy to be delivered to you by us prior to the Delivery Point, and you will be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the energy at and from the Delivery Point.
-Title to and risk of loss related to the energy will transfer from us to you at the Delivery Point.
-If at any time when we (or an Affiliate) are supplying your energy at an Account, we fail to deliver all or part of an Account's energy requirements, we will pay any charges imposed by a Utility or T&D Provider (including excess costs of energy and losses due to Utility or T&D Provider cash-outs or excess energy purchases and any attorneys' fees and expenses) ("Energy Imbalance Charges") on account of such failure; except and to the extent such failure is excused or caused by (i) Force Majeure, (ii) an Event of Default on your part or (iii) a Utility Curtailment Notice.
+Title to and risk of loss related to the energy will transfer from us to you at the Delivery Point, provided that such transfer of title and risk of loss shall be between you and us and shall not be deemed to be determinative of the possession of title and risk of loss as it may relate to any claim between you and a third Person.
+If at any time when we (or an Affiliate) are supplying your energy at an Account, we fail to deliver all or part of an Account's energy requirements, we will pay any Energy Imbalance Charges on account of such failure; except and to the extent such failure is excused or caused by (i) Force Majeure, (ii) an Event of Default on your part or (iii) a Utility Curtailment Notice.
 No failure to deliver on our part will excuse you from timely paying our invoices in full.

 2.4 Notice of Operational Changes.
 You agree to promptly advise us of any event reasonably known to you that may impact energy usage at any Account (e.g., equipment installations, outages, shutdowns, repairs, openings or closings, changes in operating hours) by an amount (without regard to weather-related effects) greater than either (i) 25% of the Actual Usage for such Account during the same Billing Cycle in the prior year or (ii) 2 MW (each an "Operational Change").
 If you fail to notify us of an Operational Change, you will reimburse us for any Energy Imbalance Charges incurred by you or us as a result of such Operational Change.

-2.5 Curtailment Notices.
+2.5 Utility Curtailment Notices.
 You agree to promptly notify us of, and fully comply with, all Utility curtailment or interruption orders or similar notices by a Utility requiring the interruption or curtailment of your energy usage at any Account (a "Utility Curtailment Notice"), and pay any and all Energy Imbalance Charges imposed upon or incurred by you or us as a result of your failure to so comply.

 2.6 Force Majeure.
-If either Party is rendered unable by Force Majeure to carry out, in whole or part, its obligations under this Agreement and such Party gives notice and full details of the event to the other Party as soon as practicable, then during the pendency of such Force Majeure, but for no longer period, the obligations of the Claiming Party (other than the obligation to make paymentsto the other Party as and when due) will be suspended.
+If either Party is rendered unable by Force Majeure to carry out, in whole or part, its obligations under this Agreement and such Party gives notice and full details of the event to the other Party as soon as practicable, then during the pendency of such Force Majeure, but for no longer period, the obligations of the Claiming Party (other than the obligation to make payments as and when due) will be suspended.
 The Claiming Party will use commercially reasonable efforts to remedy the Force Majeure with all reasonable dispatch.